 Partition tables are used to structure the disk drives.
-MBR (Master Boot Record) and GPT (GUID Partition Table) is two most popular partition schemes used today IT environments.
-In this tutorial we will compare the similarities and differences of these two partition schemes.
+MBR (Master Boot Record) and GPT (GUID Partition Table) are the two most popular partition schemes used today in IT environments.
+In this tutorial, we will compare the similarities and differences between these two partition schemes.

-MBR is old and tired partition scheme initially used on first IBM PC’s.
+MBR is an old and tired partition scheme initially used on first IBM PCs.
 MBR is specifically designed for Microsoft DOS operating systems and used by Linux operating systems too.
 More details about MBR can be learned by the following tutorial.

 Supported Disk Size

-As disk sizes grows very fast the disk size support becomes one of the most important factor for the partition schemes.
+As disk sizes grow very fast the disk size support becomes one of the most important factors for the partition schemes.

 GPT supports disks larger and lesser than 2 TB.
-Which means there is no problem about supported disk size in GPT partition scheme.
+This means there is no problem with supported disk size in the GPT partition scheme.

-As an old fashion partition scheme MBR can support disks up to 2TB.
-If we need to use disk with a capacity larger than 2 TB we should use GPT partition scheme.
+As an old fashion partition scheme, MBR can support disks up to 2TB.
+If we need to use the disk with a capacity larger than 2 TB we should use the GPT partition scheme.

 Partitions are used to create separate virtual parts in a disk drive.
 We can use these parts independently in our file and operating systems.

-MBR have a bit complex partition mechanism.
-MBR supports maximum 16 partitions but there may be some limitations about using them.
+MBR has a bit complex partition mechanism.
+MBR supports a maximum of 16 partitions but there may be some limitations about using them.

 Boot loader is a small utility where it loads operating systems and runs afters BIOS.